diegolikescode/swe-challenge-jsonplaceholder/README.md

 # APPLICA CORP SWE CHALLENGE

+## HOW TO RUN

+- if you have docker and can run a ``make`` command, just run ``make up`` and it will build a docker image with the API and run it on the port ``8080``.
+- you can use ``make down`` to clean the volumes that the docker-compose created.
+- if you prefer to run the application more traditionally, I've used NodeJS v18.16.0 and a ``nvm use`` in the root directory will setup the node version if needed.

+> if you guys and/or gals wish a Golang version, just say the word.
+I made it with NodeJS because of the Job Description.

 ## PROBLEM

 - You need to implement a simple RESTful API that will return a detailed list of blog